Premier League 2022-23: Ranking The Stadiums On Atmosphere

+Villa Park has been the home of Aston Villa Football Club since 1897.
 They say once you visit Villa Park, you want to go there again and again.
 This majorly happens because of the splendid atmosphere that is there for the matches.
 It has a good capacity of 42 thousand.
-The stadium has been renovated many a time by the management to bring a create an emphatic atmosphere and surround.
+The stadium has been renovated many a time by the management to create an emphatic atmosphere and surroundings.

 1. St. James’ Park

 Football is more than just a game for the fans of Newcastle United.
 It can be rightly said that St. James Park is the cathedral of the Newcastle fans who treat football as a religion.
-It has been home for Newcastle United for 128 years.
-Often referred to as Gallowgate, there are four stands in the stadium.
-They are Brown Ale Stand, Sir John Hall stand, Milburn, stand and East stand.
+It has been home for Newcastle United for 130 years.
+There are four stands in the stadium, which are Gallowgate End, Leazes End, Milburn Stand, and East Stand.
 It has a spectator capacity of around 52 thousand and it is filled mostly with an energetic and enthusiastic crowd who come in large numbers to support Newcastle.